 Passive alarm monitoring is simply less regular supervision of the communication channel between your building and the SRC.
-In a passive monitoring scenario, the check in is done once daily at a predetermined time.
+In a passive monitoring scenario, the system performs the check-in once daily at a predetermined time.
 Forms of passive monitoring can include:

 - Phone line

 If this sounds like a less secure option than active alarm monitoring, you’re correct.
-A passive system that receives an acknowledgement and then experiences a disruption would not be identified until they miss their next scheduled check-in.
+A passive system that receives an acknowledgment and then encounters a disruption would not identify the issue until it misses its next scheduled check-in.
 Testing times can be daily, weekly, or sometimes even monthly.

-For this reason, in passive monitoring scenarios where fire or security alarm monitoring require (or desire) higher-level security, dual path monitoring is required.
+In passive monitoring scenarios where fire or security alarm monitoring require (or desire) higher-level security, dual path monitoring is required.
 CAN/ULC-S561 states that when passive forms of communication are used, two non-redundant forms of communication need to be present.
-In this set up, each line of communication monitors each other, this way, if one goes down, the other advises the monitoring station and confirms its activity.
-For example, where a phone line is disrupted and cellular communication is used as the second path, the cellular line would send a signal to the monitoring station advising that the phone line has gone missing.
-Any signals from that building could still be sent through the cellular line, and vice-versa if the cellular channel went offline.
+In this set up, each line of communication monitors each other.
+This way, if one goes down, the other advises the monitoring station and confirms its activity.
+In a scenario where a phone line disruption occurs, and cellular communication serves as the second path, the cellular line would transmit a signal to the monitoring station indicating the absence of the phone line.
+The cellular line could still transmit signals from that building, and vice versa if the cellular channel went offline.